sustainers/sustainers.github.io/working-groups/academic-projects.md

 * How do students, researchers, civil society members, and institutions work together effectively for open source?
 * What is the wider role around research software engineers, and how can we support them as part of the open source ecosystem?

-## Reports and documents
+## Reports, documents, and resources

-TBD.

-## Resources

-TBD.
+An Ecosystem map will be announced

 ## How to get involved

 We'll be meeting again after a long hiatus in September, 2023.
-If you are interested in attending, email richard@sustainoss.org.
+If you are interested in attending, email richard@sustainoss.org or register your interest in the [Open Collective Slack](https://slack.opencollective.com/) in the #sustainoss-academia channel.

+We'll plan on meeting the Third Thursday of September.
+An announcement will go out beforehand in late August.